 Bhutan Bumthang trekking

 Bhutan Bumthang trekking is popular trekking trail in Bhutan.
-Bhumthang Cultural Trekking is one of the best option for the average trekkers as the altitude does not go over 11,155 ft.
+Bhumthang Cultural trekking is one of the best option for the average trekkers as the altitude does not go over 11,155 ft.
 Bhutan Bumthang trek pass through several villages providing an excellent opportunity to interact with the rural life of Bhutan.
 Bhumthang culture trek in the splendid Bumthang Valley, the cultural heart of Bhutan.
 Bumthang cultural Trekking passes through several villages on its meandering route through Bumthang countryside.
 Bumthang Trek provides an exceptional opportunity for contact with Bhutanese rural life.

-Bhutan Bumthang trekking begins from Paro after flight from Bangkok or Kathmandu international airport.
+Bhutan Bumthang trek begins from Paro after flight from Bangkok or Kathmandu international airport.
 Bhumthang Valley is heart in cultural aspect in Bhutan.
 Himalaya Journey Treks & Expedition proposed Bumthang adventure package trip in Bhutan for those who are thirsty to have splendid tour and trek both for the Dragon kingdom.
 You will trek through many Lhakhangs, giving you the chance to witness and interact with the farming life style of the Bhutanese people.
 This spectacular trek climbs up to the 3360m Phephe pass, which will challenge your fitness.
 Bhumthang cultural trekking offers fantastic views or the surrounding area and takes you off the regular beaten path.
 April and May is the best season for the Bhumthang cultural trekking because of the Rhododendron blossom but Himalaya Journey Treks & Expedition’s professional will arrange the package trekking trip according to your holiday schedule and desire.

 Bhutan Bumthang trekking itinerary: